Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 "____" ___________________________ _____ G.

-However, in today's complex world, apart from economic factors, which have a significant impact on economic activity subjects, it is necessary to assess the political situation (for example, elections).
-Also of no small importance is the exchange rate of the national currency.
+However, in today's complex world, in addition to economic factors, which have a significant impact on economic activity subjects must be assessed and political situation(for example, elections).
+The exchange rate of the national currency is also important.

-Short-term financial investments in financial instruments such as securities are considered profitable only if the shares being purchased are quoted on financial market and they can be easily converted to at any time.
+Short-term financial investments in financial instruments such as securities are considered profitable only if the shares purchased are quoted on financial market and they can be easily converted to at any time.

 Line 251 reflects the amount issued to other business entities for a period of less than a year;